-Tuffy’s Dog Food receives the Advisor’s lowest rating of 1 star.
+Tuffy’s Dog Food receives the Advisor’s second-lowest tier rating of 2 star.

 The Tuffy’s Dog Food product line includes three kibbles, each claimed to meet AAFCO nutrient profiles for all life stages.